dolthub/data-analysis/nimby-vs-yimby/README.md

 * Arlington, VA had only one sales record scraped during the bounty, so it's safe to say this is statistical anomaly.
 * Most (but not all) of these areas are more urbanised with population density exceeding 200 people per square mile.
-* Indian river county is on the eastern coast of Florida that is home to some fairly wealthy beach towns.
+* Indian River County is on the eastern coast of Florida that is home to some fairly wealthy beach towns.
-* Polk county, FL is fairly populous urban area with central Florida with know resident opposition to new real estate projects.
+* Polk county, FL is fairly populous urban area within central Florida with a known [resident opposition](https://www.theledger.com/story/business/real-estate/2022/06/07/polk-county-florida-rejects-changes-would-allow-800-apartments-imperial-lakes/7532820001/) to new real estate projects.
 * Riverside, CA is known to be difficult for real estate developers due to [zoning and resident opposition](https://iebizjournal.com/local-land-use-decisions-nimbyism-are-leading-causes-behind-southern-californias-lack-of-housing-production-across-price-levels/).
 * Clayton county, GA overlaps with Atlanta metropolitan area that is known for [NIMBY activity](https://www.popeandland.com/atlanta-suburbs-grapple-with-nimbys-and-housing-affordability/).